run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 ## Step 4: Adding Users

-You can add additional users, by either:
+You can add additional users, by either:Settings | General

 1. Manually adding roles for each user.
 2. Mapping roles to IdP groups.